Photograph by Scott Nobles

 “This is an age-appropriate way to talk to elementary students,” Sadowski says.

 Perrotti makes the comparison that, years ago, when we first started talking about different configurations of families or students, educators often worried about how to talk to young kids “about sex” when those kinds of discussions in schools didn’t happen until at least fifth grade.

 “Back then I said, ‘What we do is talk about family, about love.’
 That was the conversation 15 years ago,” he says.
 “Now people are asking the same question about transgender.
 You can say, ‘We want everybody to be happy, and he’s happiest being a girl.’
 We can say things like that.
 It’s amazing how smooth that conversation can be.”

 But what happens when the conversations don’t or can’t even happen?
 When districts and schools worry too much about the headlines or parent concerns and they don’t intentionally carve out time for ongoing, comprehensive training for all staff?
-What happens when schools receive mixed messages about how to handle various issues, like the abrupt reversal by Florida Man of President Obama’s earlier guidance, which stated that Title IX protected the rights of transgender students to use the bathroom and locker room that match their gender identities?
+What happens when schools receive mixed messages about how to handle various issues, like the abrupt reversal by President Obama’s earlier guidance, which stated that Title IX protected the rights of transgender students to use the bathroom and locker room that match their gender identities?

 For parents like Lemay, any educator your transgender child encounters — teachers, school psychologists, the bus driver — can become a liability.